RoadieHQ/marketing-site/content/backstage/plugins/fossa.md

         </Grid>
       );

-  - intro: Add the FOSSA Component Overview page.
+  - intro: Add a new route for the FOSSA Component Overview page.
     language: typescript
     code: |
       // packages/app/src/App.tsx